 Most notably, group therapy comes with peer support.
 Mental illness, especially drug addiction, comes with an unfair social stigma that can lead to shame.
 Shame prevents people from sharing their problems with other people.
 Even worse, shame about drug use can lead to even more drug use, creating a terrible cycle.
 Group therapy breaks the shame cycle by putting you in a room full of people who are going through the same struggles that you’re going through.
 Mental illnesses, including drug addiction, can be extremely isolating.
 They convince the sufferer that he or she is the only one who has these problems.
 Group therapy helps people to realize that they’re not alone.

 Alcoholics Anonymous – which isn’t group therapy but uses some of the same principles – has a saying that “only an alcoholic can help another alcoholic.”
 While many people consider that statement an oversimplification, there is definitely value in getting support from peers with similar experiences.
-In fact, group therapy may help you experience a level of understanding that you’ve never felt before.
+In fact, therapy sessions at places such as Florida alcohol rehab centers, may help you experience a level of understanding that you’ve never felt before.
 In the past, you may have felt judgement from well-meaning family members or others who haven’t personally experienced addiction, but you won’t feel that judgement in a support group.
 As group members tell their stories, you’ll see many similarities with your own story.

 Do you need help to overcome an addiction?
 Call 800-492-QUIT.